 An interview by Barbara Del Piano

 July 28, 2017

 BDP: This is Friday, July 28, 2017.
 I’m Barbara Del Piano (BDP), a member of the Outrigger Canoe Club Historical Committee.
 One of our projects is to take oral histories of long time members who have made significant contributions to our Club.
-We’re here in the Board Room, and today it is my pleasure Barbara Stehouwer (BS).
+We’re here in the Board Room, and today it is my pleasure to interview Barbara Stehouwer (BS).
 Good morning Barbara, and thank you for being here.

 BS: Good morning, Barbara.